Eugene-Mark/pexels-photos-dumper/README.md

 [![Build Status](https://travis-ci.org/Gearon/JavaCrawler4Pexels.svg?branch=master)](https://travis-ci.org/Gearon/JavaCrawler4Pexels)

 ## Introduction
-[Pexels][1] is a high quality photos website and most of photos on this site are free to use for even commercial usage.
+[Pexels][1] is a high quality photos website and photos on this site are free to use for even commercial usage.
 This application is a web crawler to dump photos from Pexels to local disk with specified topics and sharpness.